The Flaherty Team

 Her critically acclaimed debut feature 1999 about community healing, grief, and adolescence, premiered in 2018 at Visions du réel and Hot Docs and has since played 50+ festivals and educational institutions worldwide.

-Juan Pedro Agurcia, Production & Programs Manager
+Juan Pedro Agurcia, Program Director

 Juan Pedro Agurcia works in cinema production, programming, promotion and distribution.
-At The Flaherty, he was Online Producer of the 67th Flaherty Film Seminar: Continents of Drifting Clouds.
+Working for The Flaherty since early 2022, he was Online Producer of the 67th Flaherty Film Seminar: Continents of Drifting Clouds, and Producer for the 68th (Queer World Mending, 2023) and 69th (To Commune, 2024) editions of the Seminar.
 He has been the Producer of the Cinema Tropical Awards since 2019, and has been Producer of several events for UnionDocs Center for Documentary Art, including their 2021 UnionDocs Breakout Symposium.
-His credits as Producer also include the event New Nature: An Immersive Media and Climate Science Exchange, sponsored by the Goethe-InstitutHe is co-founder and programmer of Tercer Cine, the only independent exhibition project in Honduras, for whom he recently served as Lead Producer and Curator of Fragments and Memories: Human Rights Film Festival.
+His credits as Producer also include the event New Nature: An Immersive Media and Climate Science Exchange (2020), sponsored by the Goethe-Institut.
+He is co-founder and programmer of Tercer Cine, the only independent exhibition project in Honduras, for whom he recently served as Lead Producer and Curator of Fragments and Memories: Human Rights Film Festival.
 He is also the co-founder and editor of Corrientes, a trilingual digital platform dedicated to expanding access and opening conversation with and through experimental Latin American cinema.

 Anne de Mare, Grant Writer & Special Projects